mixxxdj/manual/source/hardware/controllers/yaeltex_minimixxx.rst

 Compatibility
 -------------

-Controller
+Setup
 ~~~~~~~~~~

 The MiniMixxx is a USB class compliant MIDI device.
 To work correctly with this
 mapping, you need to load the custom Yaeltex layout file onto your controller:

-- Download the :download:`MiniMixxx Layout Configuration<../../_static/controllers/MiniMixxx.ytx>`.
+1. Download the :download:`MiniMixxx Layout Configuration<../../_static/controllers/MiniMixxx.ytx>`.
-- Go to `Yaeltex Kilowhat <https://kilowhat.yaeltex.com/>`_ configuration site.
+1. Go to `Yaeltex Kilowhat <https://kilowhat.yaeltex.com/>`_ configuration site.
-- Select your controller and click "Load From Desktop"
+1. Select your controller and click "Load From Desktop"
-- Select the downloaded layout file.
+1. Select the downloaded layout file.
+1. Click Send to Device.

+Inside Mixxx, open the preferences and select the Yaeltex Minimixxx from the list of controller presets.

 Mapping description
 -------------------

-Because the MiniMixxx is so compact, most controls have more than one function
-depending on what Layer is selected.

 Mixer
 ~~~~~